shihs/blog/_posts/2019-11-26-[Text Mining]Word embeddings.md

 ***

-## Neural networks as language models
+## Language models - Neural networks as language models

 ### Advantages of neural language models
 - Neural models can achieve better perplexity than probabilistic models, and scale to much larger values of n.